 An intrusion prevention system uses various methods to detect malicious activity.
 Signature, anomaly, and policy-based detection are the top three methods typically used to identify a threat.

-Signature-based detection: This is a type of system that monitors uniquely identifiable “signatures” that consists of well-known or previously identified network threats.
+- Signature-based detection: This is a type of system that monitors uniquely identifiable “signatures” that consist of well-known or previously identified network threats.
 If an attack is identified, the system blocks any further action.

-Policy-based detection: This requires system administrators to launch security policies that follow organizational security policies and the network setup.
-If activity violates those predetermined security policies, the system is triggered and you’ll be alerted.
+- Policy-based detection: This requires system administrators to launch security policies that follow organizational security policies and the network setup.
+If activity violates those predetermined security policies, the system is triggered and alerts you.